opentelekomcloud-docs/cloud-backup-recovery/umn/source/backup_management/replicating_a_backup_across_regions.rst

    #.
 It is in the **Available** state.

 -  Only backups or backup vaults can be replicated.
 Replicated backups and vaults cannot be replicated again but their replicas can be used to create images.

 -  A backup can be replicated to multiple regions but can have only one replica in each destination region.
 The replication rule varies with the replication method:

-   -  Manual replication: A backup can be manually replicated to the destination region as long as it has no replica in that region.
+   Manual replication: A backup can be manually replicated to the destination region as long as it has no replica in that region.
 A backup can be manually replicated again if its replica in the destination region has been deleted.

-   -  Policy-based replication: A backup can only be automatically replicated to a destination region once.
-It cannot be automatically replicated to that region again, even if its replica has been deleted.
+   For manual and policy-based vault replication, a vault can only be replicated to a destination region once.
+It cannot be replicated to that region again, even if its backups have been deleted.

 -  Only replication-supported regions can be selected as destination regions.